markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/monitor/windows-autopatch-hotpatch-quality-update-report.md

   - tier1
 ---

-# Hotpatch quality update report (public preview)
+# Hotpatch quality update report

-> [!IMPORTANT]
-> This feature is in public preview.
-It is being actively developed and might not be complete.
-They're made available on a "Preview" basis.
-You can test and use these features in production environments and scenarios and provide feedback.

 The Hotpatch quality update report provides a per policy level view of the current update statuses for all devices that receive Hotpatch updates.
 For more information about Hotpatching, see [Hotpatch updates](../manage/windows-autopatch-hotpatch-updates.md).